LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_autoEscalation.md

 #### Step 1: Create the dialog

 {: .important}
-A dialog can have only one Auto Escalation dialog.
+A bot can have only one Auto Escalation dialog.

 When you [create a custom bot](conversation-builder-bots-custom-bots.html), you can choose to create an Auto Escalation dialog at that time.
 However, it's also possible to create one afterward using the procedure below.